HairongLuo/Nori2-ray-tracer/README.md

 # Nori2-ray-tracer

+## Overview

 Project of Computer Graphics at ETH Zürich, 2023 by M. Gross and M. Papas.

 Nori2 is an minimalistic ray tracer written in C++.
-In the course assignments we are required to implement and validate key rendering and graphics techniques based on Nori2.
+In the course assignments we implement and validate key rendering and graphics techniques based on Nori2.
-The features include a variety of integrators, shapes, textures, warpings, samplings, light sources and BRDFs to go from simple visibility computations to rendering complex scenes with global illumination with indirect lighting.
+The features include a variety of integrators, shapes, textures, warpings, samplings, light sources and BRDFs to go from simple visibility computations to rendering complex scenes with global illumination and indirect lighting.

-The final project features the theme: the more you look.
-We further implemented from a selection of advanced ray tracer features and eventually render a scene with the theme using our ray tracer.
+The final project is centered around the theme: "The More You Look."
+In this work, we further implememt a selection of advanced ray tracer techniques, and eventually render a scene that reflects this theme using our own ray tracer implementation.

-The features I implemented are listed below:
+The features implemented are listed below:

 | Short Name                      | Features (if required) & Comments                    |
 |----------------------------------|------------------------------------------------------|